mozilla/addons-server/docs/topics/api/accounts.rst

 .. _collection-detail:

-This endpoint allows you to fetch a single collection by its `slug`.
+This endpoint allows you to fetch a single collection by its ``slug``.
-Access to non-`listed` collections are limited to the author, or users with `Users:Edit` permission
+It returns any ``listed`` collection by the specified user.
+You can access a non-``listed`` collection only if it was authored by you, the authenticated user.
+If your account has the `Users:Edit` permission then you can access any collection.

-.. http:get:: /api/v3/accounts/account/(int:user_id|string:username)/collection/(string:collection_slug)/
+.. http:get:: /api/v3/accounts/account/(int:user_id|string:username)/collections/(string:collection_slug)/

     .. _collection-detail-object: